 On the day the solar panels were installed, it turned out that we could re-use the cables to the washing machine.
-This would save us drilling holes.
+This saved us from drilling holes.
 The ‘downside’ was that the kWh meter is now installed in the addict and I did not foresee a wired network connection near the washing machine ;-).
 I have to use WiFi now.

 Follow the setup steps described on the Arduino website:

 Update the userdefs.h with your own information (like PVOutput API key).
 Upload the sketch to your Arduino Yun.
 In the repository you find a folder: Linux Side.
 You have to copy those files to the SD card on the Yun.
 Instead of copying the files, I just copy and paste the contents in new files on the Arduino.
 You can update them right away with your details.